Autism Spectrum Disorder

 Symptoms of ASD

-Symptoms affect each person uniquely, and could range in severity from low-functioning to high-functioning.
+Symptoms affect each person uniquely, and could range in severity.
 While ASD is a complex and lifelong condition, the earlier a child is diagnosed and receives treatment, the better the quality of life could be for that child.

-The most common outward signs of ASD include, but not limited to, the following:
+The most common outward signs of ASD include, but are not limited to, the following:

-• Little to no, or difficulty in making, eye contact
+• Little or difficulty in making eye contact

 • Focus on specific areas of interest to the exclusion of others